digao-dalpiaz/Crosswords/README.md

 The game ends when a player has no letters left.
 Each time you complete your move, all other players must accept the words you entered.
 If any player does not accept, you will have to review your move.
 You can use chat to argue.
 If you are unable to form a word in a move, you will automatically receive more letters in your pot.
-**A move can only be completed when all words entered are complete and valid.**
+**A move can only be completed when all words entered are valid.**
+*Players must define with each other before starting the game what kind of words will be accepted.
+Normally, only words in the dictionary are accepted.*

 ### Supported languages

 - English
 - Portuguese Brazil

+> There is a folder containing translation files (.lang).
+You can send me a new language translation if you like.

 ### Supported letters dictionaries